mercmobily/ryver/README.md

 Note that the file was filtered by Markdown because of `filters: markup-markdown` in the `_info.yaml` file in the directory.

 The `template-liquid` filter is provided by the plugin `ryver-template-liquid`.
-It may seem silly to add variables and then add them to the templates.
+It may seem silly to add variables and then reference them in the templates directly like I did.
 However, their importance is more evident when you add more plugin to the mix, since plugins can (and will) create interesting (and useful!) variables.

 What you learned in this chapter: